 - Not the most compact

-Bottom line: The Foxelli XL bug net lives up to its name as the largest option that we reviewed and is the only model on our list that can truly offer protection from bugs in a double hammock.
+Bottom-Line: The Foxelli XL lives up to its name as the largest option that we have reviewed and is the only model on our list that can truly offer protection from bugs in a double hammock.

-Our last entry comes from another generalist company, and the Sea to Summit bug net leans heavily on the protection it provides more than other qualities.
-This comes through most notably in the form of the mesh’s tight weave, which packs 500 holes/sq in and is one of the best weaves we found.
+Our last entry comes from another generalist company, and the Sea to Summit model leans heavily on the protection it provides more so than any other qualities.
+This comes through most notably in the form of the mesh’s tight weave, which packs 500 holes per square inch and is one of the best weaves we found.

-Another impressive quality of the Sea to Summit bug net is the absence of a ridgeline and inclusion of a spreader bar instead.
-This arrangement prevents the ridgeline from impeding your view of the night sky while lounging and eliminates the openings that plague some other bug nets we saw.
+Another impressive quality of the Sea to Summit is the absence of a ridgeline and inclusion of a spreader pole instead.
+This arrangement prevents the ridgeline from impeding your view of the night sky whilst lounging and eliminates the openings that plague some of the other options we reviewed.

-Sadly, Sea to Summit’s reputation precedes them as the Sea to Summit bug net is not budget-friendly but also does not increase its value in too many other ways either.
-This bug net is cramped at 9’8” x 2’7” and heavy at 13.4 oz, making it less than ideal for backpacking or comfort.
+Sadly, the Sea to Summit logo seems to have bumped up the price with this not being budget-friendly for the amount of features it has.
+This mosquito net is cramped at 9’8” x 2’7” and heavy at 13.4 oz, making it less than ideal for backpacking or comfort.

 - Has 500 holes/sq in mesh material

 - Packs down to 7” x 4 ½”

 - Does not use a ridgeline

 - Heavy weight